qiskit-community/qiskit-dell-runtime/doc/install.md

 At this point the deployment will be created in a new namespace named `qre`.
 You can view the status of the database and orchestrator pods using `kubectl get pods -n qre`.

-When both pods are `Running` the deployment is ready to be used via the `EmulatorProvider`'s remote runtime interface.
+When both pods are `Running` the deployment is ready to be used via the `DellHybridProvider`'s remote runtime interface.

 If you need to remove your deployment, you can run `make clean` from the `server` directory assuming that the environnment variables set in `server/deployments/prod.sh` are still active in your shell.